ndgit/debops/INSTALL.rst

 .. code-block:: console

-   sudo apt install build-essential python3-virtualenv virtualenv python3-dev \
+   sudo apt install build-essential python3-venv python3-dev \
                     libffi-dev libssl-dev libsasl2-dev libldap2-dev python3-pip

 After that, you can create a new Python :command:`virtualenv` environment in